 Once you realize you have a problem you want to change, we are here to help you through it.
 At our peaceful facility in the Sherrodsville, Ohio area, we offer comprehensive and individualized treatment for alcohol addiction.
 Our therapies are individualized for our clients, and we take pride in our specially designed programs that promote long-term recovery beyond the standard 30-day recovery program.

 Get the finest individualized addiction treatment with a program that understands the challenges of addiction.
 At Vertava Health Ohio, we look forward to providing a comfortable environment for all of our patients where they are properly supported as we work together to overcome alcohol addiction.
-Alcoholism rehab is available here for you to turn your life around.
+Rehab for alcoholic is available here for you to turn your life around.
 Call 888-481-7821 today to get started.

 Ready to make a change?